commonsmachinery/hmsearch/README.md

 Hashes must be an even number of bytes.

-This code will degrade once the probability of several hashes sharing the same partition value goes about 0.1, perhaps.
-To handle that case, the database need to be tuned to align records so that each append of a hash doesn't always require moving the whole record.
+This code will degrade once the probability of several hashes sharing the same partition value goes above perhaps 0.1.
+To handle that case, the HmSearch::init() need to be extended to tune the database to align records so that each append of a hash doesn't always require moving the whole record.

 There's also other changes that can be done to optimise this, but the code works pretty well at least for 25M 256-bit hashes on a regular